Montel Williams: Production

-Spokesman
+Spokesperson

-Williams was a national spokesman of the Partnership for Prescription Assistance (PPA), a patient assistance program clearinghouse that helps low-income patients apply for free or reduced-price prescription drugs.
+Williams was a national spokesman of the Partnership for Prescription Assistance (PPA), a patient-assistance program clearinghouse that helps low-income patients apply for free or reduced-price prescription drugs.
 On November 30, 2007, while in Savannah, Georgia, to promote PPA, he threatened reporters following an earlier interview at which Courtney Scott, a 17-year-old high school intern reporter for the Savannah Morning News, had asked him whether restriction of pharmaceutical profits would discourage research and development of new drugs.
-Angered by the question, Williams subsequently terminated that videotaped interview; Williams later ran into Scott in his hotel and threatened to "blow [her] up".
+Angered by the question, Williams retorted: "I'm trying to figure out exactly why you are here and what the interview is about", and subsequently terminated that videotaped interview; Williams later ran into Scott in his hotel and approached her, reportedly saying: "Don't look at me like that.
+Do you know who I am?
+I'm a big star, and I can look you up, find where you live and blow you up."

-Williams's public relations representatives later apologized for his hostile outburst in an issued statement: "I mistakenly thought the reporter and photographer in question were at the hotel to confront me about some earlier comments.
+Williams's public-relations representatives later apologized for his hostile outburst in an issued statement: "I mistakenly thought the reporter and photographer in question were at the hotel to confront me about some earlier comments.
 I was wrong, and I apologize for my overreaction".
 In 2010 Williams became chief spokesman for the Poker Training Network, now Card Geniuses, a MLM-based poker instruction and playing website.

 Payday loan controversy

 Williams was a paid spokesperson for MoneyMutual, a lead generator for a payday lending service.
 In early 2015, a controversy around this position erupted when an education activist, André-Tascha Lammé, accused Williams on Twitter of supporting a company that harms African-American consumers.
 Williams denied the allegations, stating that Lammé was fundamentally incorrect in his assessment of the loans and their terms.
-The New York State Department of Financial Services then investigated the claims and Benjamin Lawsky issued a statement on March 10 that it "made no finding of a violation of law by Mr. Williams".
-He added that the department had found that "Using Mr. Williams's reputation as a trusted celebrity endorser, MoneyMutual marketed loans to struggling consumers with sky-high interest rates - sometimes in excess of 1,300 percent".
+The New York State Department of Financial Services then investigated the claims, and Benjamin Lawsky issued a statement on March 10 that it "made no finding of a violation of law by Mr. Williams".
+He added that the department had found that "Using Mr. Williams's reputation as a trusted celebrity endorser, MoneyMutual marketed loans to struggling consumers with sky-high interest rates – sometimes in excess of 1,300 percent".
 SellingSource, the parent company, was fined $2.1 million and ordered to stop advertising to New Yorkers.